-Individual Grants Name Number of Securities Underlying Options/SARS Granted (#)(1) % of Underlying Options/SARs Granted to Employees in Fiscal Year (2) Exercise Price (\$/Share)(3) Expiration Date Robert A. Fildes, Ph.D.
-75,000 54% \$3.25 03/12/08 Ottobar D. William W.D.
-2,000 1% \$2.31 08/27/08 Stephen R. Miller, M.D.
-20,000 15% \$3.25 03/12/08 Margaret A. Schalk 20,000 15% \$3.25 03/12/08 Shimshon Mizrachi 20,000 15% \$3.25 03/12/08
+Individual Grants Number of% of UnderlyingSecuritiesOptions/SARsUnderlyingGrantedExerciseOptions/ SARSto Employees inPriceExpirationGranted (#)(1)Fiscal Year (2)(\$/Share)(3)Date Name Robert A. Fildes, Ph.D.
+75,000 54% \$3.25 03/12/08 2,000 1% \$2.31 08/27/08 \$3.25 Stephen R. Miller, M.D.
+20,000 15% 03/12/08 Margaret A. Schalk 20,000 15% \$3.25 03/12/08 Shimshon Mizrachi 20,000 15% \$3.25 03/12/08

-(1) Each option has a maximum term of ten years, subject to earlier termination in the event of the optionee's cessation of service with Atlantic.
+Each option has a maximum term of seven years, subject to earlier (1)termination in the event of the optionee's cessation of service with Atlantic.
 The grant date for the option grant of 2,000 shares to Dr. Fildes was August 28, 1998 and the grant date for the remaining options was August 7, 1998.
 Except for the grants to Dr. Fildes, each option becomes exercisable as follows: one-third of the shares underlying the option vest on August 7, 1999 and the remainder of the shares underlying the option vest in 24 equal monthly installments commencing September 7, 1999.
 Dr. Miller and Ms. Schalk's employment with Atlantic terminated effective July 1, 1999, and consequently their options did not vest.
-Dr. Fildes' option for 75,000 shares were to become exercisable in a series of 36 equal monthly installments commencing September 7, 1998; his employment terminated effective January 1, 1998, and consequently his options did not vest.
+Dr. Fildes' option for 75,000 shares becomes exercisable in a series of 36 equal monthly installments commencing September 7, 1998.
 Each option will become immediately exercisable in full upon an acquisition of Atlantic by merger or asset sale, unless the option is assumed by the successor entity.
-Each option includes a limited stock appreciation right pursuant to which the optionee may surrender the option, to the extent exercisable for vested shares, upon the successful completion of a hostile tender for securities possessing more than 50% of the combined voting power of Atlantic's outstanding voting securities.
-In return for the surrendered option, the optionee would receive a cash distribution per surrendered option share equal to the excess of (i) the highest price paid per share of Common Stock in such hostile tender offer over (ii) the exercise price payable per share under the cancelled option.
+Each option includes a limited stock appreciation right pursuant to which the optionee may surrender the option, to the extent exercisable for vested shares, upon the successful completion of а hostile tender for securities possessing more than 50% of the combined voting power of Atlantic's outstanding voting securities.
+In return for the surrendered option, the optionee will receive a cash distribution per surrendered option share equal to the excess of (i) the highest price paid per share of Common Stock in such hostile tender offer over (ii) the exercise price payable per share under the cancelled option.